escherba/omnihack/README.rst

-This module provides basic set arithmetic on graphs where graphs are represented as collections of edges, and a few basic algorithms for graph analysis, including an implementation of MBEA algorithm for finding 2-cliques in bipartite graphs described in [Zhang2008]_.
+This module provides basic set arithmetic on graphs where graphs are represented as collections of edges, and a few basic algorithms for graph analysis, including an implementation of MBEA algorithm for fast finding of maximal bicliques in bipartite graphs described in [Zhang2008]_.

 .. code-block:: python